 If you’re following a healthy eating plan, what you drink is just as important as what you eat.
 And on the South Beach Diet, certain beverages (like sugary sodas and fruit juices) can be diet busters.
 But what about alcoholic beverages like wine and beer?
 Starting on Phase 2 of the South Beach Diet, you can enjoy alcohol in moderation.
 It’s recommended that women limit their intake to one alcoholic beverage a day, and men to one or two a day.
-More than that not only adds empty calories, it can also sabotage your willpower and have negative effects on your health in the long run.
+More than that not only adds empty calories, it can also sabotage your willpower and have negative effects on your health over the long run.

 If you’re following the South Beach Diet Gluten Solution (GS) Program, and are avoiding or cutting back on gluten, we recommend that you stick to red wine, ouzo, extra-brut champagne, extra-brut cava, or extra-brut prosecco.
 You can also enjoy certain types of sake.
-Gluten-free beer is available but is not recommended on any Phase because it is high in calories and as of this writing, we have not seen a gluten-free light beer is not available.
+Gluten-free beer is available but is not recommended on any Phase because it is relatively high in calories and, as of this writing, we have not seen a gluten-free light beer is not available.
 People with a gluten sensitivity can also enjoy distilled beverages, even those that are made from gluten-containing grains, such as scotch, whiskey, and gin.
 But if you are highly gluten sensitive, it may be best to consume only potato-based vodka (avoid flavored varieties), rum (made from sugarcane), and tequila (made from agave).

-Before grabbing a drink, check out our dos and don'ts:
+Before grabbing a drink, check out our alcohol dos and don'ts:

 - Do eat a nutritious meal or snack containing some protein before you have a drink.
 The protein helps to stabilize swings in blood sugar and prevent cravings.

 - Don’t drink too early in the evening because you may be tempted to have several drinks, and then several more.